 Dungog James Theatre

-The James Theatre is available for hire for film, music or dramatic events as well as weddings, parties, dances, educational uses and meetings.
-Events happening throughout the year.
+The James Theatre is available for hire for film, music or dramatic events as well as weddings, parties, dances, educational uses and meeting.

 Movies are held on the last Saturday and Sunday of each month.